warnes/getspecstory/README.md

 We are actively monitoring this repo.
 Please use it to file bugs and feature enhancements.
 We'd love to hear from you!

+## Contributing to the docs

+We welcome edits and contribution to our documentation.
+Just issue a pull request against our [docs repo](https://github.com/specstoryai/docs/).